Court / Presiding Judge

 Second Review: Cairo Criminal Court/Judge Muhammad Fahmy

 On May 16, 2015, the court referred the death sentences in the case to the Mufti.
 Final verdicts were issued on June 16, 2015.
 On November 22, 2016, the Court of Cassation suspended 22 sentences and ordered a retrial.
+The retrial is still ongoing.

 Summary of Reasoning